 - Bring reusable hydroflasks or water bottles to help minimize the plastic consumption waste in Mexico

 - Instead of purchasing small water bottles throughout your trip, purchase the giant 3-gallon jugs of water.
 We just kept it in our rental car and used it to fill up our reusable water bottles.
-One jug lasted us for about three days.
-They also give you a discount when you return it to buy another jug
+One jug lasts two of us about three days.
+The store also gives you a discount when you return it to buy another jug

 - Buy a sombrero once you get to Mexico, don’t bring one from home – you’re supporting the local vendors and many of them are actually high quality and inexpensive.
 Our sombreros are now hanging from the wall in our living room as a memoir of our trip